Updated: 11/13/19 | November 13th, 2019

 Do you feel that your age was in any way a problem or limiting?

 Don: When we first began traveling, I was concerned about my health and whether I’d be able to stay healthy — particularly when traveling in developing countries.
 However, as we’ve traveled, I realized I can get sick overseas, take appropriate medications, and get well again.
 It’s not as hard as I thought to get the necessary care when you travel.

 Alison: It never occurred to me that age has anything to do with anything.
 I’m young, fit, and healthy, and mostly do what I need to do to stay that way.
 At the same time, I’m aware that Don has some manageable health issues that we need to pay attention to, but nothing that really prevents us from doing what we want to do.
 He’s so much healthier and happier than when he was working.

 Having said that, we’re not cavalier about our bodies.
 We know that things sometimes take longer to heal than when we were younger.
 For this reason, we draw the line at things like white-water rafting.
 Apart from the fact that neither of us are experienced at it, we know that one good jolt could result in whiplash that could take weeks to heal.
 Still, we’ve hiked in fairly difficult terrain, been swimming with elephants, gone kayaking, ridden camels at dawn in the desert, and climbed volcanoes in the dark.

 How did you save money for your travels?

 Don: I had been putting money into a Canadian Registered Retirement Savings Plan for many years.
 These savings and any interest earned on them are tax-free until such time as I begin to withdraw them.
-We sold our home at what appears now to have been the peak of the Vancouver housing market in August 2011 and put the money to work in investments.
-We also receive a monthly pension from a Canadian Federal government plan that I contributed to from the time I was in my early 20’s until I retired.
+We sold our home at what appears now to have been a peak of the Vancouver housing market in August 2011 and put the money to work in investments.
+We also receive a monthly pension from a Canadian federal government plan that I contributed to from the time I was in my early 20s until I retired.

 How do you manage your money on the road?